 • If you are editing an existing Source and the Video API is enabled, the imgix Video Subdomain field will be visible.
 This field automatically inherits the value from your imgix Image Subdomain and cannot be modified without changing the Image Subdomain.

 Note: By default Azure File Share assets have the Content-Type application/octet-stream, which will cause an asset to be downloaded instead of opened directly in the browser when served via imgix without any parameters.
-To solve this you can add any imgix parameter (such as auto=compress) to the URL or add a default parameter to your Source.
+To solve this you can add any imgix parameter (such as auto=compress) to the URL or add a default parameter to your Source post-deployment.

 Advanced Settings